RasmusRPaulsen/DTUImageAnalysis/exercises/ex6b-AdvancedPixelClassification/readme.md

 **T**: Target class identifier for X where '0' are Class 1 and a '1' is Class 2.

+*Tip: Read the documentation of the provided LDA function to understand the expected input dimensions.*

 ## Exercise 5
 Make a scatter plot of the training points of the two input features for class 1 and class 2 as green and black circles, respectively.
 Add relevant title and labels to axis